Guy Wyndham: Background and family

 Wyndham was born on 19 January 1865 as the son of Hon.
 Percy Wyndham and Madeline Caroline Frances Eden Campbell.
 He was the brother of George Wyndham and Mary Constance Wyndham.

-He was married twice, first in 1892 to Edwina Johanna Fitzpatrick (who died in 1919), then in 1923 to Violet Leverson, daughter and biographer of writer Ada Leverson.
+He was married twice, first in 1892 to Edwina Johanna Fitzpatrick (who died in 1919), then in 1923 to Violet Leverson, daughter and biographer of the writer Ada Leverson.
+His second son with Edwina was the painter Richard Wyndham.
 His son with Violet Leverson was the writer and editor Francis Wyndham.

 Military career

 Wyndham was commissioned into the 16th (the Queen's) Lancers in August 1884.
-He was promoted captain on 10 September 1890, and major on 1 April 1900.
+He was promoted to captain on 10 September 1890, and major on 1 April 1900.
 On the outbreak of the Second Boer War in late 1899, Wyndham went to South Africa where he served on the Staff, and was present at the Relief of Ladysmith.
-During the later parts of the war he was in command of a Column.
-For his services he was mentioned in dispatches (including the final despatch by Lord Kitchener dated 23 June 1902), and received the brevet rank of lieutenant-colonel on 29 November 1900.
-He returned to the United Kingdom on the steamer Dunvegan Castle in April 1902, and the residents of his home village of Upwey, Dorset had decorated the village on his arrival there.
+During the later parts of the war he was in command of a column.
+For his services, he was mentioned in dispatches (including the final dispatch by Lord Kitchener dated 23 June 1902), and received the brevet rank of lieutenant-colonel on 29 November 1900.
+He returned to the United Kingdom on the steamer Dunvegan Castle in April 1902.
+The residents of his home village of Upwey, Dorset had decorated the village on his arrival there.
 Two months later, he was received in audience by King Edward VII, who personally presented him with the King's South Africa Medal.

-As British military attaché in St. Petersburg, Russia, in 1909 he first warned his Austrian counterpart that an Austrian General Staff officer was supplying top secret information to the Russians.
+As British military attaché in St. Petersburg, Russia, in 1909 he first warned his Austro-Hungarian counterpart that an Austro-Hungarian General Staff officer was supplying top secret information to the Russians.
 This information, however, ended up on the desk of Alfred Redl, head of counter-intelligence at the Evidenzbureau in Vienna, who unfortunately was the very spy being sought.

-Guy Percy Wyndham was a member of The Souls.
+Guy Wyndham was a member of The Souls.